-Jonah Steinbuck is the deputy director of the California Energy Commission’s Energy Research and Development Division.
+Jonah Steinbuck is the director of the California Energy Commission’s Energy Research and Development Division.

 The division manages technology innovation and deployment programs that accelerate progress towards a clean energy economy.
 This includes the Electric Program Investment Charge program, which is the state’s premier clean electricity research and development program, and the Natural Gas Research and Development Program, which supports advancements in renewable gas and gas infrastructure planning.